henley-regatta/adventofcode2021/README.md

   to even tempt myself with today's challenge, instead a simple sequence-of-still images-making-up-a-movie animation of yesterday's answer published to the blog [here](https://www.guided-naafi.org/aoc2021/2021/12/12/VisualisationOfAOC2021Day11Part2.html)
+  * `python/day12part1.py` - Depth-first route finding solution.
+Not bad.
+Got beef with the final question specification which _appears_ to add an additional condition but actually doesn't.

 ## NodeJS / JavaScript
   * `node/day1part2.js` - Look, this is a straightforward non-idiomatic translation.